TusharCSE35/Interview_Preparation/OOP/README.md

 ## 1. <a id="1">What is the difference between C and C++?</a>
-**answer:-** C and C++ are both popular programming languages, but they have some key differences.
+**Answer:-** C and C++ are both popular programming languages, but they have some key differences.
 Here are the main distinctions between the two:

-1. Programming Paradigm: C is a procedural programming language, meaning it follows a top-down approach where the program is divided into functions or procedures.
+1. **Programming Paradigm:** C is a procedural programming language, meaning it follows a top-down approach where the program is divided into functions or procedures.
 C++ extends C and adds support for object-oriented programming (OOP), which allows you to create classes and objects to encapsulate data and behavior.

-2. OOP Support: C++ has built-in support for OOP, while C does not.
+2. **OOP Support:** C++ has built-in support for OOP, while C does not.
 In C++, you can use classes, objects, inheritance, polymorphism, and other OOP concepts to create more modular and reusable code.
 C, on the other hand, relies on procedural programming techniques and does not have native OOP constructs.

-3. Features and Abstractions: C++ offers several additional features and abstractions compared to C. It includes features like classes, templates, exceptions, namespaces, function overloading, operator overloading, and more.
+3. **Features and Abstractions:**  C++ offers several additional features and abstractions compared to C. It includes features like classes, templates, exceptions, namespaces, function overloading, operator overloading, and more.
 These features provide higher-level abstractions and make it easier to write complex programs compared to C.

-4. Compatibility: C++ is generally considered a superset of C. This means that most valid C programs can be compiled and run as C++ programs with few or no modifications.
+4. **Compatibility:** C++ is generally considered a superset of C. This means that most valid C programs can be compiled and run as C++ programs with few or no modifications.
 However, C++ introduces some changes and enhancements to the C language, so not all C code is valid in C++ without modifications.

-5. Standard Libraries: C++ includes the Standard Template Library (STL), which provides a collection of template classes and functions for common data structures and algorithms.
+5. **Standard Libraries:** C++ includes the Standard Template Library (STL), which provides a collection of template classes and functions for common data structures and algorithms.
 The STL offers containers (like vectors, lists, and maps), algorithms (such as sorting and searching), and other utilities.
 C does not have a standard library as feature-rich as the C++ STL, but it does include the C Standard Library with functions for input/output, string manipulation, memory management, and other basic operations.

-6. Use Cases: C is often used for low-level programming, system-level programming, embedded systems, and building efficient and lightweight applications.
+6. **Use Cases:** C is often used for low-level programming, system-level programming, embedded systems, and building efficient and lightweight applications.
 It's popular in operating system development and writing device drivers.
 C++ is used in a wide range of applications, including game development, graphical user interfaces (GUIs), complex software systems, and large-scale projects that benefit from OOP concepts.

 In summary, C and C++ differ in terms of programming paradigms, OOP support, language features, standard libraries, and use cases.
 C++ builds upon C and provides additional capabilities for object-oriented programming, but C remains a powerful language for lower-level programming tasks.

 <a href="#top1">Go to top &#8593;</a>

 ## 2. <a id="2">What are the key features of C++?</a>
-**answer:-** C++ is a powerful and versatile programming language that offers a range of key features.
+**Answer:-** C++ is a powerful and versatile programming language that offers a range of key features.
 Here are some of the key features of C++:

-1. Object-Oriented Programming (OOP):
+1. **Object-Oriented Programming (OOP):**
    C++ supports object-oriented programming, allowing you to create classes and objects to encapsulate data and behavior.
 This feature enables concepts like inheritance, polymorphism, and encapsulation, making code organization and reusability easier.

-2. Classes and Objects:
+2. **Classes and Objects:**
    C++ allows you to define classes to represent objects and define their properties (data members) and behavior (member functions).
 Objects are instances of classes that can be created and manipulated in code.

-3. Templates:
+3. **Templates:**
    C++ supports templates, which allow you to write generic code that can work with different types.
 Templates facilitate the creation of functions and classes that can operate on various data types, providing flexibility and code reusability.

-4. Standard Template Library (STL):
+4. **Standard Template Library (STL):**
    The STL is a collection of template classes and functions that provide commonly used data structures (like vectors, lists, and maps) and algorithms (such as sorting and searching).
 The STL simplifies the implementation of complex data structures and algorithms in C++.

-5. Exception Handling:
+5. **Exception Handling:**
    C++ supports exception handling mechanisms, allowing you to catch and handle runtime errors and exceptions.
 It provides constructs like `try`, `catch`, and `throw` to manage exceptional conditions and perform error handling gracefully.

-6. Operator Overloading:
+6. **Operator Overloading:**
    C++ allows you to overload operators, enabling you to define custom behaviors for operators when applied to objects of user-defined classes.
 This feature provides a natural and intuitive way to work with objects, making code more expressive and readable.

-7. Standard Library:
+7. **Standard Library:**
    C++ comes with a rich standard library that provides various pre-defined functions and classes for performing common tasks.
 It includes functionality for input/output operations, string manipulation, mathematical operations, memory management, and more.

-8. Performance:
+8. **Performance:**
    C++ allows fine-grained control over memory management and low-level programming, making it suitable for performance-critical applications.
 It supports features like pointers and direct memory manipulation, enabling developers to optimize code execution and memory usage.

-9. Interoperability:
+9. **Interoperability:**
    C++ is compatible with C, allowing C code to be easily integrated into C++ programs.
 It provides the ability to call C functions from C++ code and vice versa, making it easy to leverage existing C libraries and codebases.

-10. Portability:
+10. **Portability:**
     C++ is a standardized language, and compilers are available for various platforms and operating systems.
 This portability allows C++ programs to be developed and executed across different environments.

 These key features make C++ a popular choice for a wide range of applications, including system programming, game development, GUI applications, scientific computing, and more.